 Any interest charges raised by HMRC as a result of delayed RPSS statements may potentially be claimable under the NHS Cost Claim Back Scheme.

-For any years where you have not received your Pensions Savings Statement or Remediable Pensions Savings Statement, it may be beneficial to submit an estimated Scheme Pays Election as these can be amended up to four years after the end of the relevant tax year.
+If you have not yet received a Pension Savings Statement or RPSS for a particular tax year, you may wish to submit an estimated Scheme Pays Election.
+These can be amended up to four years after the end of the relevant tax year.

-To complete a Scheme Pays Election, you will need to complete this form and submit as per the instructions on the form
+To complete a Scheme Pays Election, you will need to complete this form and submit it as per the instructions on the form in time for the applicable deadline.
+Missing the deadline may restrict your options, so it is important to act promptly.